abstractinfrastructure/k8s-intro-tutorials/workloads/README.md

 ---

-1) Create a deployment `deploy-example`.
+1) Create a Deployment `deploy-example`.
 Configure it using the example yaml block below or use the manifest `manifests/deploy-example.yaml`.
 Additionally pass the `--record` flag to `kubectl` when you create the Deployment.
 The `--record` flag saves the command as an annotation, and it can be thought of similar to a git commit message.